-The article will be structured in 3 segments, which illustrate and explain each feature:
+The article will be structured into 5 segments, which illustrate and explain each feature:

 - Thor Vigilance

-This feature allows the user to add this GP to a specific AD Group.
+This feature allows the user to add this GP to a specific AD Global Security Group.

-The AD Computer Group is the AD Group where all the machines are.
+The AD Computer Group is the AD Global Security Group where all the machines are.
 This way, whenever that machine comes online only the policy will be applied.

-The AD User Group is the AD Group where the all the users are.
+The AD User Group is the AD Global Security Group where all the users are.
 This way, whenever that user logs onto a computer, the policy begins to be applied.

 Policy check interval and Licensing check interval - These features also checks if the policy is applied correctly on the machines.
-This option is designed to push the policy on all the computers an interval set previously.
+The option is designed to push the policy on all the computers at a specified set interval of time.
 This way, the policy will also be applied to the machines that were offline when a change was made in the dashboard.